pactflow/docs.pactflow.io/website/docs/docs/on-premises/maintenance/database.md

            quay.io/pactflow/enterprise
 ```

 This example Docker Compose file shows an example configuration.
 It can be run by saving the contents as `docker-compose.yml` and then running `docker compose up` in the same directory.
-Note that a Pactflow license file is required to run the Pactflow container.
+Note that a PactFlow license file is required to run the PactFlow container.

 There will be no data in the database to delete, but the logs will show that the clean process has run.